nahilmemon/myreads-book-tracking-app/README.md

 ```

 * Returns a Promise which resolves to a JSON object containing a collection of book objects.
-* This collection represents the books currently in the bookshelves in your app.
+* This collection represents the books currently in the bookshelves in the app.

 ### `update`